Code-the-Dream-School/python-essentials-v1/lessons/11AdvancedDataVisualizationTechniques.md

 4. Advanced Customization: Advanced interactivity, subplots, and real-time updates.
 5. Dash and Streamlit compared.

+Note:
+For your final project, you will create a dashboard using one of these tools.
+Which one you use is up to you.
+Check out the optional Streamlit information and assignment if you are interested in Streamlit.

 ### **Setup**

 You are using your own repository, both for the lesson and for the assignment.
 If you do the Streamlit portions, these are also to be done within the repository.
 The steps are these: